 Elsewhere around town, other teams have generated a buzz.
 The Las Vegas Raiders moved from Oakland before the 2020 NFL season, and they play at the swanky Allegiant Stadium, which offers 75-minute field and behind-the-scenes tours that football-obsessed kids will love.
 The Las Vegas Aviators, a minor-league affiliate of the Oakland Athletics, play in a ballpark out in Summerlin that has a pool beyond the outfield fence (you need a special ticket for that) and designated areas for kids to run and play.
 Finally, you can’t set foot in Vegas these days without hearing about the Golden Knights, the now five-year-old professional hockey team that plays in the T-Mobile Arena (between New York-New York Hotel & Casino and Park MGM) and made the Stanley Cup Final in its first year.

 There are even more stand-alone attractions in and around Las Vegas that are sure to leave kids (and—who are we kidding?—parents) shaking off “fun hangovers.”

-Number one on the list: High Roller, which sits at the back of the LINQ Promenade off the Strip and, at 550 feet tall, currently holds the record for the tallest observation wheel in the world.
-My two younger daughters sang some favorite songs and held their own dance party in the sky as our pod crested the top of the wheel and delivered panoramic views of the Vegas Valley.
+Another must-see: High Roller, which sits at the back of the Linq Promenade off the Strip and, at 550 feet tall, currently holds the record for the tallest observation wheel in North America.
+When we visited, my two younger daughters sang some favorite songs and held their own dance party in the sky as our pod crested the top of the wheel and delivered panoramic views of the Vegas Valley.
 One entire revolution took about 30 minutes; a computer monitor provided us with a constant elevation reading along the way.

 Elsewhere in the Downtown area, kids love the tree house in the center of the Downtown Container Park shopping mall for its three-story tunnel slide; there’s also a nearby set of giant blue blocks with which kids (and grown-ups) can play.